 In February 2007, the foundation committed US$ 50 million to launch the first Advance Market Commitment (AMC) to expedite the development and availability of pneumococcal vaccines.
 In June 2011, the Gates Foundation committed more than US$ 1 billion to Gavi over the period 2011–2015; of this commitment, US$ 50 million was reserved for the Gavi Matching Fund.
 An additional, US$ 250 million of challenge grant moneys were pledged to match additional funds raised earlier by other donors.

-Note: Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
-IFFIm proceeds are allocated over five year periods coinciding with Gavi’s strategic periods.
+Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
+IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 Received contributions: non-US$ contributions for 2000–2022 and Q1-Q2 2023 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
 For 2014–2022 and Q1-Q2 2023 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.